thekwilson/kubernetesdemo/README.md

 Example #1:  Build an AKS Cluster that is:
 * Deployed to a private VNet (Advanced Networking with CNI)
-* Integratd with Azure Active Directory (AAD) for RBAC Authorization
+* Integrated with Azure Active Directory (AAD) for in cluster RBAC Authorization
 * The primary scripts to run are:
     * [BuildBaselineVNet4CNI.sh](BuildBaselineVNet4CNI.sh) (OPTIONAL) - script to automate creating an RG with a VNET & Subnet for hosting AKS.
 You can skip this script if you have existing resources.
     * [CreateAADApps.sh](CreateAADApps.sh) (OPTIONAL) - script to automate the creation of AAD App Registrations & service principals needed to support the integration of AAD for Kubernetes RBAC security.
 You can skip this if you want to use existing accounts registrations/sps or manually create these in AAD.